 The DEI Committee & DLC Lab collaborative social media campaign highlights diversity and raises awareness with posts on readings and other multimedia texts that encourages meaningful engagement with (inter)national observances.
 Fill out this form to submit a recommendation for such posts.

 Acceptable visuals might include: photos, illustrations, GIFs, short videos, flyers.

 TIP: The best way to capture a viewer’s attention is with a bright, high-quality photograph that relates to your content.
-However, if a flyer is the preferred visual, strive to keep text minimal and easy to read.
+However, if a flyer is the preferred visual, strive to keep text minimal and easy to read and be sure to include all information on the flyer in the caption.
 If you have any questions about potential marketing materials, contact the DLC Lab.
 We would be happy to answer questions and consult with you over your design.
 Please view previous posts on our social media platforms for examples.

 PLEASE NOTE: The DLC Lab reserves the right to change, alter, or edit submitted visuals to align with industry standards and departmental branding guidelines.

 It is important to consider the significance of visual representation in your image selection.
 When choosing an image, please ask yourself:

 - “What is being represented?”